Tribal body opposes burial of academician who died of COVID | Business

 Even though Nehginpao was born at Teijang village in Myanmar, he grew up in Manipur, the Thadou Students' Association argued.

 His wife is from Churachandpur and his relatives are from Kangpokpi.
-He did his schooling in Manipur, and taught in different parts of India, it said.
+He did his schooling in Manipur, and taught in different parts of India after completing higher studies in the US, it said.

 The Thadous are part of the Kuki-Chin community, which is settled in this area for nearly two centuries even as kinsmen are still found in Myanmar that borders the state.